Olympic Organizers Face Blowback Over How They Handled High Winds

 There were no serious injuries in the park on Monday, but the risk was present, writes Jeff Passan for Yahoo Sports:

-"The whipping wind — the same wind that prompted the International Ski Federation earlier in the day to cancel an alpine-skiing event — flung snowboard riders about the course at Phoenix Snow Park and impelled others simply to pull up before jumps, lest they subject themselves to shattered bones or shredded ligaments ... the riders were convinced their well-being was sacrificed to the altar of the television networks that pay billions of dollars to program the Olympics."
+"The whipping wind — the same wind that prompted the International Ski Federation earlier in the day to cancel an alpine-skiing event — flung snowboard riders about the course at Phoenix Snow Park and impelled others simply to pull up before jumps, lest they subject themselves to shattered bones or shredded ligaments. ...
+The riders were convinced their well-being was sacrificed to the altar of the television networks that pay billions of dollars to program the Olympics."

 Australian snowboarder Tess Coady tore her ACL on Sunday, in a training crash she blamed on high winds, The Guardian notes.